DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ## About PoolNet

-PoolNet uses deep learning with a [convolutional neural network](http://neuralnetworksanddeeplearning.com/chap6.html#introducing_convolutional_networks) to classify satellite images of various property polygons as homes with or without a pool.
+PoolNet uses deep learning with a [Convolutional Neural Network](http://neuralnetworksanddeeplearning.com/chap6.html#introducing_convolutional_networks) (CNN) to classify which satellite images of various property polygons contain a pool.
 This model provides an efficient and reliable way to identify homes with swimming pools, information that is valuable to insurance companies and would otherwise be challenging to collect at a large scale.
 With appropriate training data this model can be extended to various applications such as vehicles, boats, solar panels and buildings.

 <img alt='Example property polygons.
 Red indicates no pool, green indicates that there is a pool within the polygon.' src='images/sample_polygons.png' width=400>
 <sub> Example property polygons.
 Red indicates no pool, green indicates that there is a pool within the polygon. </sub>